LLC Oppression Remedies

 Where the material facts were not disputed, Texas courts have also granted summary judgments under section 11.314.
 It is also interesting to note that courts have held that the company itself is not a necessary party to a proceeding under section 11.314.

-This article is based on a law review article recently published by Eric Fryar in the University of Houston's Business and Tax Law Journal.
+This article is based on a law review article recently published by Hopkins Centrich in the University of Houston's Business and Tax Law Journal.
 Download the entire article with complete analysis and case citations.